MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 If `Base64` is `null`, `false`, or not supplied, returns the `.mp4` video file to your browser or REST client.
 Otherwise, returns the following:

 * Result (object) - An object containing video data and meta information about the file.
-Note that this object is only sent if you pass `true` for the `Base64` parameter.
-It includes the following key/value pairs:
+Note that Misty only returns this object if you pass `true` for the `Base64` parameter.
+Includes the following key/value pairs:
   * base64 (string) - A string containing the Base64-encoded video data.
   * contentType (string) - The type and format of the video returned.
 For all video recordings that Misty creates, the content type should be `video/mp4`.
   * name (string) - The name of the video file.